FreeCAD/FreeCAD-documentation/wiki/Macro_clone_explicit.md

 # Macro clone explicit
 {{Macro
-|Name=clone_explicit
+|Name=Macro Clone explicit
 |Icon=Macro_clone_explicit.png
 |Description=Creates a copy of each selected object and sets its properties to an expression linking to the original object, making it an explicit and editable clone.
 |Author=Raph82
 |Version=0.1
 |Date=2018-12-15
-|FCVersion=All
+|FCVersion=18 and after
 |Download=[https   *//www.freecadweb.org/wiki/images/a/ab/Macro_clone_explicit.png ToolBar Icon]
 |SeeAlso=[Expressions](Expressions.md)
 }}

 ## Description

-This macro creates a copy of each selected object and sets its properties to an [expression](Expressions.md) linking to the original object, making it an explicit and editable clone.
+This macro creates a copy of each selected object and sets its properties to an [expression](Expressions.md) linked to the original object, making it an explicit and editable clone.

-This clone is a copy of the original object, as in the **Edit** → **Duplicate selection** command.
-Then its properties are defined by expressions.
+This clone is a copy of the original object, as in the **Edit → Duplicate selection** command, but its properties are defined by expressions.

-### How would this \'explicit and editable clone\' differs from a Clone object?
+### How does this \'explicit and editable clone\' differ from a Clone object?

-Explicit because all of the original object properties are here to see.
+\'Explicit\' because all of the original object properties are visible.
 In a Clone object of a Cube, can you see its Height for example?
-When you use an expression to a Clone object, can you easily access its parent properties?
+When you use an expression for a Clone object, can you easily access its parent properties?

-Editable because all of the original object properties are here to edit.
-Contrary to a Clone object, you can edit the expression of any property.
-So the clone would actually only clone interesting properties of its parent, while you have fun modifying the others.
+\'Editable\' because, contrary to a Clone object, you can edit the expression of any property.
+So it is possible to have the object only clone certain properties of its parent, while you modify the others.

 ## Usage

 1. Select at least one object.

 2.
-    **Macro**→ **Macros...** → clone\_explicit.FCMacro → **Execute**.
+    **Macro → Macros...**

+3. Select the **clone_explicit.FCMacro** from the list.

+4. Press the **Execute** button.

 ## Script

 ToolBar Icon ![](images/Macro_clone_explicit.png )

  **Macro\_clone\_explicit.FCMacro**

 {{MacroCode|code=